 West Nile Virus

-West Nile Virus (WNV) in humans was first introduced in Canada in Ontario in 2002[17] and has since become something we see year after year.
+West Nile Virus (WNV) in humans was first introduced to Canada in Ontario during 2002[17] and has since become something we see year after year.
 The virus is carried primarily by birds, and transmitted to humans when a mosquito bites an infected bird and then bites a person.
 In rare cases, it can also be spread by blood transfusion or organ transplantation.

 Read More: West Nile Virus